 The crowd was roaring, and the greatest line in the game at the time was heading to war, ushered off on the shoulders of their bitter rival.

-“But it just goes to show you what hockey is about,” the 96-year-old war veteran and Hockey Hall of Famer said.
+“But it just goes to show you what hockey is about,” the then-96-year-old war veteran and Hockey Hall of Famer said.
 “Regardless of what happens on the ice, off the ice we’re still friends.”

 Friends from Kitchener, Ont., the Kraut Line finished one-two-three in the 1940 NHL scoring race, with centre Schmidt leading the way.
 They followed that performance up with a Stanley Cup championship in 1941, their second in three years, and a dynasty seemed imminent — until something greater called.